toebes/onshape_oathexample/README.md

 # onshape_oauthexample
 Onshape Example Client using PHP

-This example shows how to create an Onshape client with a PHP backend (basically no server) and OAuth authentication.
+This example shows how to create an Onshape client with a PHP backend (basically no significant server) and [OAuth authentication](https://onshape-public.github.io/docs/3-api-development/oauth/).
 All of the backend support is handled by simple PHP LAMHDAs.
 To use this you need to

+## Initial setup

 1. Clone/fork the repository to your own machine to edit
 1. Identify a server where the minimal backend components will be hosted.
 For purposes of this example, we shall assume that they are at https://ftconshape.com/oauthexample/